Skip to content

 Common B2B Nurture Cadence Models

-The Standard – 1–2 emails per week
+Standard: 1-2 emails per week

 Best for: General lead nurturing and mid-funnel engagement.

-• Day 4 – Educational blog post
+• Day 4 – Educational resource or article

-• Day 8 – Case study
+• Day 8 – Case study or customer example

-The Aggressive – 2–3+ per week
+High-Intent: 2-3+ per week

 Best for: Event countdowns, product launches or short-term trials.

 Caution: Only works if the content is extremely relevant and time-sensitive.
+Without that relevance, fatigue builds quickly.

-The Slow Burn – 1 every 1–2 weeks (or monthly)
+Sustained Nurture: 1 every 1-2 weeks (or monthly)

 Best for: Long sales cycles or thought leadership.